 Women's and Gender Studies 110, an entry point to the major, is a topical introduction to the field.
 Women's and Gender Studies 200 and 234 provide the theoretical and methodological tools for advanced work on women and gender.
-The capstone course, Women's and Gender Studies 396, offers students the opportunity to study a topic in depth and to produce a substantial research paper.
+The capstone course, Sociology/Anthropology 395, offers students the opportunity to study a topic in depth and to produce a substantial research paper.
 The major culminates in a senior comprehensive project, directed by advisers from two disciplines, that builds on the skills and interests developed in previous coursework in Women's and Gender Studies.
 Each student devises an appropriate program of courses in consultation with the major adviser.

-Total of 66 credits One introductory course, Women's and Gender Studies 110 or 112 One methodology course, Women's and Gender Studies 200 or 234 One capstone seminar, Women's and Gender Studies 396 Comprehensive Exercise, Women's and Gender Studies 400 In addition to these 24 credits, students must complete an additional 42 credits from the
+Total of 66 credits

+One introductory course, Women's and Gender Studies 110 or 112

+One methodology course, Women's and Gender Studies 200 or 234

+One capstone seminar, Sociology/Anthropology 395

+Comprehensive Exercise, Women's and Gender Studies 400

-Women's and Gender Studies offerings listed below.
+In addition to these 24 credits, students must complete an additional 42 credits from the Women's and Gender Studies offerings listed below.
 Of these 42, no more than 12 credits should be at the 100-level and at least 12 credits should be at the 300-level.
 Ordinarily, no more than 18 credits may be applied to the major from outside of Carleton.